 The Orangeburg Road Roundabout Project was identified and planned by Dorchester County to reduce travel delays and improve safety at the intersection of Orangeburg Road and West Butternut Road.

-The intersection currently experiences congestion and delays during periods of high traffic volumes, such as weekday morning and afternoons.
-Traffic backs up during these peak periods, forming queues of vehicles waiting to cross the intersection.
-The intersection also has a history of vehicular crashes occurring.
-These crashes can potentially be reduced through proper intersection improvements.
+Prior to the roundabout, the intersection experienced congestion and delays during periods of high traffic volumes, such as weekday morning and afternoons.
+Traffic backed up during these peak periods, forming queues of vehicles waiting to cross the intersection.
+The intersection also had a history of vehicular crashes occurring.

 Why a Roundabout?